CLI Usage

 LocIO-report.{ext}in the given format instead of only printing to stdout. - Details:

---exportor--export human→LocIO-report.txt--export json→LocIO-report.json(includes blank_lines in summary and by_extension stats)--export csv→LocIO-report.csv(includes Blank Lines column)--export tsv→LocIO-report.tsv(includes Blank Lines column)--export markdownor--export md→LocIO-report.md(includes Blank Lines in summary and tables)--export html→LocIO-report.html(includes Blank Lines card and column in statistics)- Multiple formats:
+--exportor--export human→LocIO-report.txt--export json→LocIO-report.json(includes blank_lines in summary and by_extension stats)--export csv→LocIO-report.csv(includes Blank Lines column)--export tsv→LocIO-report.tsv(includes Blank Lines column)--export markdownor--export md→LocIO-report.md(includes Blank Lines in summary and tables)--export html→LocIO-report.html(includes Blank Lines card/columns, language charts, directory graph, and an interactive treemap)- Multiple formats:

 --export json,html,markdown→ creates all three files